zettelooo/zettel-extension-seed/README.md

 All projects are filled with some dummy implementations to show-case how to setup things, feel free to modify it, or even start your own projects following the prctices used in this seed project.

-For more information, please [contact the development](mailto:ahs502@gmail.com) team.